snap-stanford/snap-python/doc/source/reference/GetSubGraph.rst

 .. function:: GetSubGraph(Graph, NIdV)

-Returns an induced subgraph of an undirected graph *Graph* with *NIdV* nodes with an optional node renumbering.
+Returns an induced subgraph of an undirected graph *Graph* with *NIdV* nodes.

 Parameters:

 - *Graph*: graph (input)
     A Snap.py graph or a network.

-- *NIdV*: a vector of int keys (input)
+- *NIdV*: :class:`TIntV`, a vector of ints (input) Vector of node ids to be included in the graph.
-    Graph nodes.
-Keys are node IDs.

 Return value: